Iwotastic/Ad-B-Gone/README.md

 - ib.adnxs.com
 - s3.buysellads.com

 If you find a site that has ads that aren't yet blocked please create an Issue to tell me.
+You can also use a Fork to help me develop Ad-B-Gone.